 - Don’t wear anything, like eye makeup or hair accessories, that might complicate the procedure

 - Avoid using hair spray, perfume, or aftershave as these can contain alcohol and can dry out your eyes and affect the performance of the laser

 The main types of laser eye surgery are:

 - LASIK (laser-assisted in situ keratomileusis) is the most common method and involves opening a thin flap with a small instrument called a microkeratome or a femtosecond laser on the surface of the cornea, which is then peeled back to allow reshaping of the cornea underneath with the use of another laser.

 - Surface laser treatments (including LASEK and PRK) – a less common treatment which involves removing the skin of the cornea, reshaping the cornea underneath, then allowing the skin to grow back.
 This treatment option is better if you have a thin cornea or you participate in contact sports.

 - SMILE (small incision lenticule extraction) – this is a more recently developed form of laser eye surgery which involves only a very small incision on the surface of the eye, reducing the chances of dry eyes after surgery.

 Eye drops are used to numb the eyes and, in some cases, mild sedatives may also be used.
 All laser eye surgery procedures are quick, taking about 15 minutes to complete.

-Very little, if any, pain is experienced.
+Very little, if any, pain is experienced with a LASIK procedure.
 Discomfort, in the form of dry eyes, is more commonly experienced.
 Surface laser treatments can cause some discomfort for a day or two after surgery.